Sign up to receive articles to your inbox

-Manufacturing intricate, feature dense, and complex metal products have been a challenge for industry for decades.
-Most available fabrication technologies have drawbacks, be it in the area of material degradation under processing regimes, long and costly lead-times, high tooling costs, or indeed a mixture of all.
-The precision necessary when manufacturing customised intricate meshes and filters highlights fabrication issues particularly well, and today an increasing number of manufacturers are turning towards one of industry’s best-kept secrets – chemical etching – as the manufacturing process of choice for such products.
+Manufacturing intricate, feature dense and complex metal products have been a challenge for industry for decades.
+Most available metalworking technologies have drawbacks, be it in the area of material degradation under processing regimes, long and costly lead-times, high tooling costs, or indeed a mixture of all.
+The precision necessary when manufacturing customised intricate meshes and filters highlights these issues particularly well, and today an increasing number of manufacturers are turning towards one of industry’s best-kept secrets, chemical etching, as the manufacturing process of choice for such products.

 Best kept secret?

-Well that may be overstating the situation somewhat, but it is fair to say that many in industry have failed to recognise the true potential of chemical etching, and often categorise it as a prototyping technology rather than recognising its usefulness and adaptability as a mass manufacturing process.
+Well that may be overstating the situation somewhat, but it is fair to say that industry has failed to recognise the true potential of chemical etching, which is often categorised as a prototyping technology rather than recognising its usefulness and adaptability as a mass manufacturing process.

-As is so often the case, real examples prove the point, and Precision Micro –Europe’s leading exponent of the chemical etching process – has an array of case study applications of the technology that illustrate its key attributes in the area of mesh and filter manufacturing.
+As is so often the case, real examples prove the point, and Precision Micro, Europe’s leading exponent of the chemical etching process, has an array of applications that illustrate its key attributes.

 Chemical etching of meshes

 When applied specifically to the manufacture of customised meshes and filters, chemical etching is characterised by a number of process advantages.